ethereum/EIPs/EIPS/eip-draft_temporal_replay_prot.md

     - such as inability to create contracts at certain addresses.
     - more difficult to integrate with offline signers, since more elaborate nonce-schemes requires state access to determine.
     - More intricate schemes like `highest-nonce` are a lot more difficult, since highest-known-nonce will be a consensus-struct that is incremented and possibly reverted during transaction execution, requireing one more journalled field.

+### Rationale for walltime

+Why use walltime instead of block numbers, as proposed in https://github.com/ethereum/EIPs/pull/599 ?

+- The UTC time is generally available in most settings, even on a computer which is offline.
+This means that even a setup where blockchain information is unavailable, the party signing a transaction can generate a transaction with the desired properties.
+- The correlation between time and block number is not fixed; even though a 14s blocktime is 'desired', this varies due to both network hashrate and difficulty bomb progression.
+- The block number is even more unreliable as a timestamp for testnets and private networks.
+- UTC time is more user-friendly, a user can more easily decide on reasonable end-date for a transaction, rather than a suitalbe number of valid blocks.

 ## Backwards Compatibility